Kilsyth: Religion and revivals

 Following its foundation as an early monastic settlement, the town has a long tradition of radical protestantism.
 John Livingstone described himself as being from Monyabrock, an old name for Kilsyth.
 The town was the scene of major revivals for example under the leadership of James Robe in 1742.
 William Hamilton Burns a minister in Kilsyth, and his son William Chalmers Burns a missionary to China also saw revival in 1839, part of the Second Great Awakening.
 William Irvine (evangelist and founder of the Two by Twos and Cooneyites sects) was born in Kilsyth in 1863.

+The Church of Scotland parish church was founded in 1768 and the present building was opened in 1893.
+Its first ministers were father and son, John Anderson (d.1862) and Robert Anderson (d.1907): in 1900, the church was named the Anderson church in their honour.

 The formation of the new Church of God, the first Pentecostal Church in Scotland in 1902 led to further outbreaks of revival in 1908 and to Kilsyth becoming an early focus of Pentecostalism.

 Administration

 Kilsyth was originally part of the deanery of Lennox.
 The parish was called variously Monyabroch, Monaeburgh, or Moniabrocd, but part of the parish was called Kelvesyth by the beginnings of the 13th century.
 The lands passed through the hands of branches of the Callendar and Livingston families as their fortunes waxed and waned, eventually becoming the property of the Edmonstones.
 Kilsyth was established as a Burgh of Barony in 1620.
 A Town Charter was granted in 1826, permitting the holders of plots to elect a Town Council.
 It used to be part of Stirlingshire, but is now within North Lanarkshire jurisdiction.

 In 2012, the multi-member ward was represented by three elected councillors; Jean Jones (Labour), Heather McVey (Labour) and Alan Stevenson (SNP).
 Jamie Hepburn MSP was elected as Cumbernauld and Kilsyth (Scottish Parliament constituency) member of the Scottish Parliament on 5 May 2011 with a majority of 3459.
 Since May 2015, Stuart MacDonald has been Westminster MP for the Cumbernauld, Kilsyth and Kirkintilloch East (UK Parliament constituency).
 He is a member of the Scottish National Party.
 As he said in his maiden speech he has sometimes been mistaken for his namesake who is also an SNP MP.

 Kilsyth Community Council, as the locally elected representative body, is an active community group but enjoys very limited powers.

 Since 1995 Kilsyth has been part of North Lanarkshire.
 The arms of Cumbernauld and Kilsyth District Council featured an open Bible and the shuttle and miner's lamp.
 These symbols were taken from the earlier arms of Kilsyth.
 However the open Bible and the miner's lamp were the only symbols which were carried on to the North Lanarkshire coat of arms.